ednut/1wa/README.md

 Ensure the application is responsive across form factors

+Add a language localization switcher with 2 languages on app header

 Install a UI component via npm package

 Put the code on GitHub and use a proper README file